abpio/abp-commercial-docs/en/abp-suite/generating-crud-page.md

 ### Database table

 When you click **Save and generate** button it'll create all the related objects.
-The below screenshot is the MS SQL database table that's generated via ABP Suite.
+The below screenshot is the MS-SQL database table which is generated by the ABP Suite.

 ![Database table for the new entity](../images/suite-database-table.png)